Links (external links open in a new window)

 Klaus Hempel Style Pendant Chandelier

-Materials: Chromed iron, orange painted iron.
-Some plastic parts.
-Bakelite sockets.
+Materials: Chromed metal (iron) elongated globe lampshades.
+Painted orange inside.
+Some black plastic tubes and parts.
+Chrome canopy.
+Bakelite E27 sockets.

 Height: 95 cm / 37.40”